Apply for a Dry Batteries Trading License in Dubai

 Sign the tenancy agreement for your chosen facility

 Required documentation typically includes passport copies of shareholders and directors, a business plan, the completed application form, and a No Objection Certificate where applicable.
-Annual licence renewal and maintenance of a valid tenancy contract are mandatory to keep the licence in good standing.
+Annual license renewal and maintenance of a valid tenancy contract are mandatory to keep the license in good standing.

 Key Regulatory and Compliance Considerations